Lithuanians (tribe): 13th century

-In 1200, the Lithuanians devastated the lands near Lovat doing "whatever they pleased".
+In 1200, the Lithuanians devastated the lands near Lovat, doing "whatever they pleased".
 In 1201–02, they started a war raid against Semigallia, yet their plans were disrupted by an attack of the Principality of Polotsk on Lithuania itself.
-In 1203, they allied with the Principality of Jersika and stormed Riga, taking the livestock of its residents.
-In 1205, 2,000 Lithuanians led by Žvelgaitis marched into Estonia and returned with "countless captives [possibly more than 1,000 Estonians] and an ineffable number of cattle and horses."
-However, their victorious return with booty and prisoners of war was marred by an ambush of the allied Semigallian and German forces.
-On Christmas Day of 1207, they stormed Treiden (Turaida), Livonia and looted the countryside, including the house of a priest.
-The raiders also took prisoners most of whom were women and children.
+In 1203, they allied with the Principality of Jersika and stormed Riga, taking the livestock of its residents.^{:65} In 1205, 2,000 Lithuanians led by Duke Žvelgaitis^{:32} marched into Estonia and returned with "countless captives [possibly more than 1,000 Estonians] and an ineffable number of cattle and horses."
+However, their victorious return with booty and prisoners of war was marred by an ambush of the allied Semigallian and German forces.^{:51}^{:33} On Christmas Day 1207, they stormed Treiden (Turaida), Livonia, and looted the countryside, including the house of a priest.^{:33} The raiders also took prisoners, most of whom were women and children.
 In 1208, Semigallians and Germans invaded Lithuania, only to find its villages abandoned.
-On their way back home, the enemy was then attacked by Lithuanian raiders who defeated them and took many captives.
-In 1209, Henry of Latvia described the Lithuanians as ruthless people whose neighbours live in constant fear and endure their relentless raids:At that time, the Lithuanians so dominated over all the tribes living in these [neighbouring] lands, be they Christians or heathens, that few dared to live in their villages, especially the Latgalians who dared the least.
+On their way back home, the enemy were then attacked by Lithuanian raiders who defeated them and took many captives.^{:33–34} In 1209, Henry of Latvia described the Lithuanians as ruthless people whose neighbours lived in constant fear and endured their relentless raids:At that time, the Lithuanians so dominated over all the tribes living in these [neighbouring] lands, be they Christians or heathens, that few dared to live in their villages, especially the Latgalians who dared the least.
 Leaving their homes deserted, they always sought hideouts in the dark woods, but even so, they could not escape them because [the Lithuanians], constantly lurking in the forests, would capture and kill them, take others as captives, bring them to their land, and strip them of all their belongings.
-And Ruthenians fled through the woods and villages from the Lithuanians, even if they were few, as hares flee from a hunter, and the Livs and the Latgalians became food and fodder for the Lithuanians as sheep without a shepherd, trapped among a pack of wolves.The frequency of certain raids in the 1210s is likely related to the connections shared by the Lithuanians and Estonians who at times might have collaborated with one another – during a Novgorodian invasion of an Estonian vicinity, the Lithuanians invaded Novgorod.
-In summer of 1210, they formed an alliance with the Curonians, Estonians, Livs, Polotskians and Semigallians against the Germans.
+And Ruthenians fled through the woods and villages from the Lithuanians, even if they were few, as hares flee from a hunter, and the Livs and the Latgalians became food and fodder for the Lithuanians as sheep without a shepherd, trapped among a pack of wolves.^{:174}The frequency of certain raids in the 1210s is likely related to the connections shared by the Lithuanians and Estonians, who at times might have collaborated with one another – during a Novgorodian invasion of an Estonian vicinity, the Lithuanians invaded Novgorod.
+In the summer of 1210, they formed an alliance with the Curonians, Estonians, Livs, Polotskians and Semigallians against the Germans.
 However, only the Lithuanians and Curonians took military action, with the former besieging Kukenois (Koknese) and the latter attacking Riga.
-In 1212, ancient Lithuanians returned to Estonia again and pillaged Sakala.
-The following year, they raided Lennewarden (Lielvārde) and burned down Pskov.
+In 1212, ancient Lithuanians returned to Estonia again and pillaged Sakala.^{:32} The following year, they raided Lennewarden (Lielvārde)^{:183} and burnt down Pskov.
 In 1219, Ösel (Saaremaa) faced a brutal onslaught by 1,500 Lithuanian raiders who landed in Sõrve, ravaged the island and killed its locals:Deluded by their bravery / They went through all the land [...] / All paths, and also tracks / Were covered rich in blood [...] / They taught folk how to die / Both men and women / If only they have failed to flee.